EMAIL HANDLING FOR SERVICE AND MAILINGS IN SUPEROFFICE ONLINE

 The different options

 Each CRM Online Customer will be handed their own email account for SuperOffice Service, in the form of "firstname.lastname@example.org.XX" (.eu or .com).
 More email accounts can be added in the SuperOffice Service admin pages.
-SuperOffice Service uses mailgun.org for sending and receiving emails to those accounts, and SuperOffice Mailings uses mailgun.org for sending emails.
+SuperOffice Service uses Mailgun for sending and receiving emails to those accounts, and SuperOffice Mailings uses Mailgun for sending emails.

 Customers have several alternatives to handle emails in SuperOffice Online with these services.
 The options are listed below.
-The default service for new customers is suocrm.eu, existing customers uses suocrm.com.
-Later this year there will be an option to swap between suocrm.eu and suocrm.com.
+The default service for new customers is suocrm.eu, some of the existing customers use suocrm.com.

 ALTERNATIVE 1: CRM Online email service only